Koredotcom/docs/docs/gale/agents/deploy-an-agent.md

 2. Click **Deploy**.
 After the deployment, you can see the dedicated API endpoint created for your agent.
 The API endpoint is available in the following formats: curl, Python, and Node.js.
 You can copy the code and use it as needed.
 <img src="../images/agents-endpoint.png" alt="Agents Endpoint" title="Agents Endpoint" style="border: 1px solid gray; zoom:80%;">

+## How do you change the agent's flow and redeploy the agent?

-The Deployed version of your agent is accessible from the **Agent Flow** page.
+The Deployed version of your agent's flow is accessible from the **Agent Flow** page.
 You can click the **View the Flow** button to view the flow in read-only mode.
 <img src="../images/deployed-version.png" alt="Deployed Version" title="Deployed Version" style="border: 1px solid gray; zoom:80%;">

+You can change the in-development version of the flow.
+To redeploy the agent with the updated flow, click the **Deploy** button at the top-right corner of the **Agent endpoint** page.
+The redeployment doesn't change the agent's endpoint.